jorendorff/talks/algebraic-data-types/adts.md

 Algebraic data types are boring, and this talk would boring, except that algebraic data types are also very practical.
-They are everywhere in the languages that have them, and bloated, error-prone code is everywhere in the languages that don't have them.
+They are everywhere
+in the languages that have them, and bloated, error-prone code is everywhere in the languages that don't have them.

 > .@lojikil @andywingo surprising how much computer stuff makes sense
 > viewed as tragic deprivation of sum types (cf. deprivation of lambdas)

 https://twitter.com/graydon_pub/status/555046888714416128

-This quote is from Graydon Hoare, designer of the Rust programming language and a programming language history buff.
+This tweet is from Graydon Hoare, designer of the Rust programming language and a programming language history buff.